MarcoConsiglio/trigonometry/README.md

 ```php
 Angle::ANGLE_REGEX;
 ```
-The regex treat degrees and minutes as integer numbers, but seconds are treated as one digit precision float number.
+The regex treat degrees and minutes as integer numbers, but seconds are treated as a float number.

 ### Decimal
 This create an angle from its decimal representation: